Tech Accelerator The ultimate guide to ERP

 Tip

-Top 8 ERP implementation best practices to prevent failure
+Top 8 ERP implementation best practices

 When it comes to ERP implementation best practices, the tried-and-true advice stays constant even when things change.
 And things have changed a lot.

-Thanks largely to the rise of modular, cloud-based ERP options, the days of multiyear ERP deployment nightmares are behind us.
+Thanks largely to the rise of modular, cloud-based ERP options, the days of multiyear ERP deployment nightmares are mostly behind us.

 What's more, ERP's evolution has not only brought capabilities that were unthinkable just a few years ago, but it has also made ERP attainable for smaller companies that previously were limited to QuickBooks and Microsoft Excel spreadsheets.